We allocate Export Market Development Grant (EMDG) amounts in line with:

 How we decide grant amounts

-We decide the final grant amounts after we assess all applications.
+We decide the final grant amounts after we consider all applications.
 Grant amounts are determined based on:

 - the number of eligible applications received in that round, and